dwarukira/gausslegendre/README.md

 where `sqrt` and `sqr` are the square root and the square functions.
 Note that two 'versions' of `a` are needed for updating `t`.

 This repo contains both a Python and C implementation of the above psudocode.
+It is not intended to be an efficient tool for calculating pi (although it is by no means slow), but as an example implementation of an algorithm.